aptos-labs/aptos-core/RUST_SECURE_CODING.md

 Avoid using `std::mem::forget` in secure development, or any other function that leaks the memory.

-> Reference cycles can also cause memory leakage [[Rustbook: leak]](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html?highlight=leak#reference-cycles-can-leak-memory).
+Reference cycles can also cause memory leakage [[Rustbook: leak]](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html?highlight=leak#reference-cycles-can-leak-memory).

 Most memory leaks result in general product reliability problems.
 If an attacker can intentionally trigger a memory leak, the attacker might be able to launch a denial-of-service attack (by crashing or hanging the program).

 ### Fuzzing

 Aptos contains harnesses for fuzzing crash-prone code like deserializers, using [`libFuzzer`](https://llvm.org/docs/LibFuzzer.html) through [`cargo fuzz`](https://rust-fuzz.github.io/book/cargo-fuzz.html).
 For more examples, see the `testsuite/fuzzer` directory where find detailed README.md.

-## Appendix

 ## References